rudycav/Reddit-Praw-NLP-Engineering/README.md

 ![](Project/screenshots/arch.JPG)

 - This project uses Reddit's API praw to scrape the contents of r/cryptocurrency.
-Flask development is used as the front end application pipeline, and Apche Airflow is the workflow scheduler
+Popular comments in the thread are collected for NLP analysis.
+Airflow will be the workflow scheduler, and Flask development will be used for the front end pipeline

 - The NLP package used in this sentiment analysis includes Vader SentimentIntensityAnalyzer, stop words, lemmatization, punctuation & digits removal to analyze the current sentiment on cryptocurrency tickers